martinswiderski/jacin/README.md

       * limited only to section + 1 level key => value or key => values array)
       * with values wrapped in single or double quotes
     * `CSV` string / file
- * Fetching values (sSelections, queries) of the objects/documents using
+ * Fetch values (sSelections, queries) of the objects/documents using
     * `JSONPath`
+ * Clone native `Javascript` objects
- * Setting values
+ * Set values
     * Done using `stringified` native `Javascript` notation
  * Output (exporting data) to:
     * a native `Javascript` object